tel: +48 22 499 98 98

 It is crucial not to allow the magnets to pinch together uncontrollably or place your fingers in their path as they attract to each other.

-Magnets will attract each other within a distance of several to about 10 cm from each other.
-Remember not to insert fingers between magnets or alternatively in their path when they attract.
-Depending on how massive the neodymium magnets are, they can lead to a cut or alternatively a fracture.
+Magnets attract each other within a distance of several to about 10 cm from each other.
+Remember not to place fingers between magnets or alternatively in their path when they attract.
+Magnets, depending on their size, can even cut off a finger or alternatively there can be a serious pressure or a fracture.

 Under no circumstances should neodymium magnets be placed near a computer HDD, TV, and wallet.